 As a result of these early childhood differences, children arrive in kindergarten at different levels of achievement with “expressive language and vocabulary” being the most noticeable (Toth, 2013, p.
 203).
 This gap between academic achievement levels only continues to grow with time.
-This is demonstrated each time students read from text, the higher performing students comprehend more of what they have read expanding their knowledge and widening the gap (Toth, 2013).
+This is demonstrated each time students read from text, the higher performing students comprehend more of what they have read expanding their knowledge and widening the gap.
 If students are unable to catch up to their grade level peers they can fall behind by several grade levels before they even reach middle school.

 Test scores from the National Assessment of Education Progress indicate that both fourth grade students and eighth students continue to have deficits with their higher achieving peers in vocabulary acquisition.
 According to the study, both fourth grade and eighth grade students achieving “above the 75th percentile in reading comprehension had the highest average vocabulary scores” (Toth, 2013, p.
 203).
-Similarly, fourth grade and eighth grade students that scored “at or below the 25th percentile had the lowest average vocabulary scores” (Toth, 2013, p.
+Similarly, fourth grade and eighth grade students that scored “at or below the 25th percentile had the lowest average vocabulary scores” (p.
 203).
 This data also shows the connection between vocabulary and reading comprehension.

 In elementary schools the focus is on “rich instruction” that helps to develop vocabulary for younger children, but this environment or approach to teaching is rarely seen in middle schools.
 Instead, teachers “mention words, provide synonyms, and assign words to look up in the dictionary” (Ford-Connors & Paratore, 2014, p.
 4).
 This strategy becomes even more ineffective when students misinterpret those definitions and then write sentences containing those misrepresentations.
-An earlier study confirmed the difficulty with definitions and found that when students in the fifth and sixth grades wrote sentences from definitions a large percentage (63%) of the sentences showed a “misunderstanding” of word meanings (Ford-Connors & Paratore, 2014, p.
-5).
+An earlier study confirmed the difficulty with definitions and found that when students in the fifth and sixth grades wrote sentences from definitions a large percentage (63%) of the sentences showed a “misunderstanding” of word meanings.

 Another difficulty with learning content vocabulary is when students attempt to use a science text book; it is often two grades above grade level.
-For students with reading difficulties or disability reading below grade level, accessing a text book that is usually two grades above grade level can be very difficult (Mastropieri & Scruggs, 2006).
-In addition, “Approximately 70% of U.S. students in grades 4-12 struggle to read on grade level” (Flanigan, Templeton, et al., 2012, p.
+For students with reading difficulties or disability reading below grade level, accessing a text book that is usually two grades above grade level can be very difficult (Mastropieri et al., 2006).
+In addition, “Approximately 70% of U.S. students in grades 4-12 struggle to read on grade level” (Flanigan et al., 2012, p.
 132).
-For students with reading difficulties or learning disabilities, the demands and challenges of content area curriculum can cause student “frustration, academic failure, loss of access to the general education curriculum, and loss of future opportunities in society” (Mastropieri et al, 2006, p.
+For students with reading difficulties or learning disabilities, the demands and challenges of content area curriculum can cause student “frustration, academic failure, loss of access to the general education curriculum, and loss of future opportunities in society” (Mastropieri et al., 2006, p.
 130).

 Strategies to help improve content vocabulary